Force over Distance: Chapter 39

 “I remember,” Young replied.

-“Anyway,” James said.
-“It’s simmered along for a while now.
+“Anyway,” James said, “it’s simmered along for a while now.
 But ah, all of a sudden, after a day most of us don’t remember, Greer starts talking him up.
 Hard.”

 Young snorted.
 “I had a feeling.”

-“I realize,” Greer said, arms crossed, his tone defensive, “he does his level best to impersonate a miserable asshole, but at a certain point it turns goddamned ridiculous and I’m not good at sidelining myself when there’s a flaming train wreck right in front of me.
+“I realize,” Greer said, arms crossed, his tone defensive, “he does his level best to impersonate a miserable asshole, but at a certain point it turns goddamned ridiculous and I’m no good at sidelining myself when there’s a train wreck right in front of me.
 Never been good at that.
 Sir.”

 “Really?”
 Young asked mildly.
 “Never would have guessed that about you.”